chrisvest/stormpot/README.md

 the Apache 2.0 license, both have thorough documentation, both have high test coverage (Stormpot have 100%) and both depend on nothing but Java itself.

 There are differences, though.
-Stormpot has an invasive but small API, whereas Commons-Pool has a richer and less intrusive API.
+Stormpot has a small invasive API, whereas Commons-Pool has a richer and less intrusive API.
 The different slants in their API design comes from differing focus.
 Stormpot is designed for performance and a unified API for different implementations.
 This means that those who use Stormpot can switch between implementations without worrying about compatibility.
-Commons-Pool, on the other hand, have different APIs for different kinds of pools, so changing pool implementation might mean also having to change the code that uses the pool.
+Commons-Pool, on the other hand, have different APIs for two different kinds of pools, so changing pool implementation might mean also having to change the code that uses the pool.
 On the other hand, the various pool implementations can make special features available that would otherwise be inconvenient to expose through a generic API.